Chapter 14

 The Tao of Pooh By Benjamin Hoff.

-Scholar Warrior: An Introduction to the Tao in Everyday Life By Ming-Dao Deng
+Scholar Warrior: An Introduction to the Tao in Everyday Life By Ming-Dao Deng.

-Vitality, Energy, Spirit: A Taoist Sourcebook Translated by Thomas Cleary
+Vitality, Energy, Spirit: A Taoist Sourcebook Translated by Thomas Cleary.

-"Look for it, you won't see It;
+"Look for It, you won't see It: It is called 'fleeting'.

-Listen for It, you won't hear It;
+Listen for It, you won't hear It: It is called 'thin'.

-Grasp at It, You can't get It;
+Grasp at It, You can't get It: It is called 'subtle'.

 These three lines

-Are about something that evades scrutiny.
+are about something that evades scrutiny.

 Yes, in it everything blends and becomes one.

-Its top is not bring
+Its top is not bright

 Its underside is not dim.

-It runs back to nothingness.
+Always unnameable, It turns back to nothingness.

 This is the shape of something shapeless